 The Customer Direct Debit Initiation (pain.008) XML message is used for the electronic commissioning of collection orders by customers to the financial institution.

-The Quick Response Code (QR code) is a two-dimensional barcode that was developed in 1994.
+The Quick Response Code (QR code) is a two-dimensional barcode.
 It consists of a square matrix of black and white dots that represent encoded binary data.
 Special markings in three of the four corners indicate the orientation.

 Single Euro Payments Area.
 SEPA is the area of the EU/EEA member states plus Switzerland, where citizens, companies and other economic actors will be able to make and receive payments in euro, whether between or within national boundaries under the same basic conditions, rights and obligations, regardless of their location.